Lythrurus umbratilis (Girard, 1856)

 Conservation Efforts in Minnesota

-Berendzen et al. (2008) received a DNR State Wildlife Grant in 2006 to study the genetic variation of Redfin Shiner populations in Minnesota.
+Berendzen et al. (2008) received a DNR State Wildlife Grant (SWG) in 2006 to study the genetic variation of Redfin Shiner populations in Minnesota.
 The results of the analyses indicate that this is a widespread population and that there is no genetic distinctiveness within southeastern Minnesota.
 Conservation efforts should focus on maintaining the genetic diversity within this species and manage all populations as a single genetic unit (Berendzen et al. 2008).
 The recent inception of the Clean Water Legacy Program in Minnesota will eventually benefit the water quality of streams where the species occurs.

 References and Additional Information